 Homeowners often overlook problems associated with soil compaction.
 Soil compaction can severely restrict turfgrass growth and can arise in lawns from a variety of events.
 Traffic over a lawn or specific areas of a lawn is probably the leading factor in soil compaction.
-This traffic includes human activity, pet runs or vehicular movement.
-Soils can also become compacted during residential or commercial construction process due to movement of heavy equipment of the lawn.
-Insects, diseases, nematodes, improper watering, lack of fertilizer, and poor turfgrass management are often blamed for a lawns decline when the real culprit is soil compaction.
+This traffic includes human activity, pet runs, or vehicular movement.
+Soils can also become compacted during residential or commercial construction processes due to the movement of heavy equipment on the lawn.
+Another source of compaction is heavy precipitation events.
+Soil compaction is a major contributing factor in turfgrass decline.

 The problem starts when the top 4 to 6 inches of the soil become compressed or compacted.
-Over time, these compacted soils will tend to hold more water; however, water infiltration and percolation into and through the soil are greatly reduced.
-Reducing water infiltration into a soil will lead to water runoff and an increase in soil erosion.
+Over time, these compacted soils will tend to hold more water; however, water infiltration and percolation into and through the soil will be greatly reduced.
+Reducing water infiltration into the soil will lead to water runoff and an increase in soil erosion.
 On level surfaces, reduced infiltration will cause ponding of water, increased water loss through evaporation, and an increase in disease pressure.

 Reduced water percolation rates due to compaction, commonly termed poor drainage, will make turf management more difficult, especially with irrigation scheduling.
 During periods of continuous rainfall or on overwatered turf areas, the soil will remain wet.
-Under these conditions, soil compaction can increase if the traffic patterns are not adjusted, and the turf quality will decline due to a lack of soil oxygen and disease pressure.
+Under these conditions, soil compaction can increase further if the traffic patterns are not adjusted.
+Turf quality will decline due to a lack of soil oxygen and disease pressure.

-When the soil dries during droughty conditions or following improperly irrigated turf, a compacted soil will be hard to wet because of poor water infiltration.
-This can lead to shallow root systems, and a turfgrass that is prone to easily wilt.
+When the soil dries during droughty conditions or following improperly irrigated turf, compacted soil will be hard to wet because of poor water infiltration.
+This can lead to shallow root systems and a turfgrass that is prone to wilt easily.
 As the grass thins due to poor growing conditions, the bare soil will heat up during the summer months.
-This will not only contribute to a loss of turf, but inhibits new turf from creeping into the bare areas.
+This will not only contribute to a loss of turf but inhibits new turf from creeping into the bare areas.

-Turfgrass stress due to compacted soils will weaken the grass plants over time making them less able to compete with weeds and slow to recuperate from injury.
+Turfgrass stress due to compacted soils will weaken the grass plants over time, making them less able to compete with weeds and slow to recuperate from injury.
 In time a compacted lawn may need renovation.
 Be sure to not confuse a compacted soil with an inherently poorly drained soil, although both can occur simultaneously.
-Naturally occurring soils located in low areas, on flood plains, high in clay or in swampy locations will hold water but may not be compacted.
-Remediation of these growing conditions will be different than for a compacted area.
+Naturally occurring soils located in low areas, on flood plains, high in clay, or in swampy locations will hold water but may not be compacted.
+The remediation of these growing conditions will be different than for a compacted area.